stefanocudini/bootstrap-theme-medium/README.md

 Enjoy!

-Now your users have space for their creativity!
+Now your users have space for their creativity without distractions!